Military & Veteran Affairs

 If you’re an active duty service member, national guard or reservist utilizing tuition assistance, you’ll use the ArmyIgnitED portal to request Tuition Assistance for your registered courses.
 To gain access to ArmyIgnitED, check your email and/or speak with an Army Education Counselor.

 In order to act in accordance with procedures, we always suggest applying for FTA in a timely manner.
 Our department is always willing to assist students in the application process.
-Once your TA is approved.
-You will be required to bring your TA authorization form the Business Office in order for your funds to be applied to your student account.
+Once your TA is approved, you will be required to bring your TA authorization form to the Business Office (Bursar's Office) in order for your funds to be applied to your student account.
 You will be sent instructions by Mr. James McClanahan on how to retrieve this document.

 ****Please check your email frequently in order to ensure no outstanding requirements remain after your FTA submission.
 Mr. McClanahan will reach out to you via email for any other documents or changes you may need to make.
 For questions, please reach out to Mr. James McClanahan by phone at 615-313-0604 or by email at firstname.lastname@example.org.